softdevlife/contributed_articles/FAQS/how_to_get_things_more_done_in_programming.md

 At the general level, it all boils to one basic element: **Passion**.

 You definitely need to have a purpose for completing a project.
-Sometimes a project's purpose can start with a lousy start.
+Sometimes a project can start with a lousy purpose.
 In the end, those project's architecture will get what they actually deserve which you can play a part of it.

 Take for instance: